Honours Project:

 2) The unravelling map of Europe on the table, that the camera zooms into.

-3) A side-on shot of the three brothers and their tribe riding their horses, galloping through the countryside, passing the camera.
+3) A side-on shot of the three brothers and their tribe riding their horses, galloping through the

 4) A front-on view of the three brothers and their tribe riding their horses, with the camera slowing zooming in.